Seth Rollins: The Shield reunion (2016–2017)

 After Bálor relinquished the title the following night on Raw due to a legit shoulder injury sustained at SummerSlam, Rollins faced Big Cass, Kevin Owens and Roman Reigns in a four-way elimination match for the title, but Triple H interfered and attacked Rollins, allowing Owens to win the championship.
 On the September 5 episode of Raw, Rollins attacked Owens during his celebration ceremony, turning face for the first time since 2014.
 Rollins failed to win the title from Owens at Clash of Champions on September 25 and Hell in a Cell on October 30 due to several interferences from Chris Jericho.
-At Survivor Series on November 20, Rollins formed part of Team Raw with Owens, Jericho, Braun Strowman and Roman Reigns in a losing effort to Team SmackDown.
-At Roadblock: End of the Line on December 18, Rollins defeated Jericho.In January 2017, Rollins started a feud with Triple H leading into WrestleMania.
+At Survivor Series on November 20, Rollins formed part of Team Raw with Owens, Jericho, Braun Strowman and Reigns in a losing effort to Team SmackDown.
+At Roadblock: End of the Line on December 18, Rollins defeated Jericho.

+In January 2017, Rollins started a feud with Triple H leading into WrestleMania.
 On January 28, Rollins appeared at NXT TakeOver: San Antonio, interrupting the show and demanding to confront Triple H, who came out only to order security to remove Rollins from the ring.
 On the January 30 episode of Raw, Rollins confronted Stephanie McMahon and once again called out Triple H, demanding answers for his betrayal.
 Later that night, Rollins was ambushed from behind by the debuting Samoa Joe, who choked him out in the Coquina Clutch.
-Rollins signed a contract to compete against Triple H in a non-sanctioned match on April 2 at WrestleMania 33 which he won.
-Rollins defeated Samoa Joe at Payback on April 30 to give Joe his first singles loss on the main roster.
+Rollins signed a contract to compete against Triple H in a non-sanctioned match on April 2 at WrestleMania 33, which he won.
+Rollins defeated Joe at Payback on April 30 to give Joe his first singles loss on the main roster.
 At Extreme Rules on June 4, Rollins competed in a fatal five-way Extreme Rules match to determine the number one contender to the WWE Universal Championship also involving Bálor, Joe, Reigns and Wyatt, which Joe won.